Nadir Salifov: After prison release activities

-Upon his release from prison in 2017, Salifov wasted no time in establishing his dominance in the existing underworld.
-Even while in prison, he had a huge influence on a part of the criminal world, both on criminals and on other community members, especially in places where the Azerbaijani diaspora was present.
+Salifov controlled criminal networks in the Czech Republic and Poland.
+He knew representatives of the police of the European Union, the Czech Republic, and Poland.

 He was marked as a potential replacement for Rovshan Lenkoransky, the convicted criminal murdered the previous year.
 This tied in with reports from early 2017 that Janiyev's underboss Agayar Agayev (aka Sedoy, Russian for "grey-haired"), who used to control the Yekaterinburg market, was now representing Salifov's interests.
 This appeared to be the case despite the fact that there was no love lost between Salifov and Rovshan Lenkoransky.

 In December 2017 Russian police were attempting to defuse a tense situation in which Chechen criminals under Aziz Batukaev had been trying to take control of the green grocer markets held by Salifov's group.
 Nadir Salifov had laid claims to the Food City market in Moscow controlled by Rovshan Lenkoransky's proxies.
 According to police, the war for the largest wholesale food market in the capital was just getting going.

 In March 2018, an Azeri claiming to be an exiled journalist, Rahim Namazov, was ambushed in the suburbs of Toulouse, France.
 Namazov was seriously wounded in the attack and his wife died of her injuries.
 Unsubstantiated claims suggest that this attack may have been ordered by Salifov as payback for previous insults and offenses.

-Requests for Salifov's arrest were made through Interpol to Georgian, Russian and Ukrainian authorities, but to no avail.
-Recently, Salifov was detained briefly in the UAE and Montenegro but no extradition took place.
-It is believed that he may have been residing in Turkey, but could not be confirmed.
+In 2020, a group of four of Salifov's gang members were arrested in Odesa by the Security Service of Ukraine for running a kidnapping racket.
+The gang would reach out to their victims or their victim's friends on social media, sometimes using women as bait, and would kidnap their victims and rob their residences.
+The gang usually demanded a ransom of one million dollars for the release of their hostages.
+Most of their victims were wealthy businessmen.
+The gang threatened physical violence for non-payment of the ransom.

 Death

-Salifov was shot dead on 19 August 2020 at a restaurant in Antalya, Turkey by his own bodyguard, nicknamed "Khan".
+Salifov was shot dead on 19 August 2020 at a restaurant in Antalya by his bodyguard, nicknamed "Khan".
+Khan, who was later identified as 25-year-old Khagan Zeynalov, entered Salifov's room and shot him with a pistol twice; the fatal bullet hit the back of Salifov's head.
+Salifov was rushed to hospital by his other bodyguards, but he died of injuries in the ambulance.
+He may have been killed as "revenge for assaulting other Azeri gangsters".

+Zeynalov attempted to escape towards the city of Denizli, but was arrested by Turkish police along with his accomplice Amir Gamidli, who acted as Zeynalov's getaway driver.
+Zeynalov and Gamidli were sentenced to life imprisonment in Turkey.